WDLS: Tourist Format

 The station was the first in the industry to introduce a "visitor information" format since the format signed on during the Memorial Day weekend of 2004.
 Its approach emphasized tips and suggestions to help visitors make the best of their vacation time in the popular resort region, even to the point of actually encouraging visitors to come into the studios on Broadway in Downtown Wisconsin Dells and relate their experiences.
 The station's musical playlist was broad, extending to oldies, 1970s and 1980s hits, country standards and soft hits.
 Since its audio stream went online in Spring 2005, it became the #1 online radio station in the world of its type.
 In September 2007, the station returned to its original format of classic country.

 In March 2005, the online audio stream of WDLS-AM, as powered by Warp Radio, went live on its website to further increase its potential audience across the Internet.

 Within weeks of its launch, its audio stream became the #1 online streaming radio station for its genre, attracting listeners (and subsequent e-mail inquiries about the Wisconsin Dells area) from around the world.

 In December 2006, hosting for the online stream was moved to Surfer Network.

+On February 10, 2024, WDLS went silent due to a failed isocoupler.
+WDLS returned to the air in April 2024.